seanthegeek/mastodon-dmarc-survey/README.md

 # Mastodon DMARC Survey
-A survey of DMARC deployment across all domains hosting a public Mastodon instance.
+A survey of DMARC deployment acoss the top 1000 Mastodon instances by number of active users

 ## Motivation